J4NN0/wannacry-ish/README.md

 # WannaCry-ish

 This repository provides a program designed as an educational resource to understand how ransomware works under the hood.
 It does not exploit any vulnerabilities, and in real-world scenarios, executing ransomware typically requires one.
-The purpose of this tool is strictly educational, aiming to demystify the mechanisms behind ransomware, not to facilitate any illegal activities.
+Famous example of ransomware attack is [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) that used a Microsoft vulnerability to encrypt data and demanded ransom payments in Bitcoin.

 ### Disclaimer